DaymudeLab/assembly-theory/README.md

 See the [`assembly_theory::python` documentation](https://docs.rs/assembly-theory/latest/assembly_theory/python) for a complete list of functions exposed to the Python package along with usage examples.

+To run the Python test suite, install `pytest` in your virtual environment and then simply run `pytest`.

 ## Known Issues